June 5, 2018

 - Low-band spectrum (under 3 GHz) travels longer distances with minimal signal interruption.
 Today’s wireless networks are built primarily on low-band spectrum, and the wireless industry has used this spectrum to build high-speed wireless networks that cover 99.7 percent of Americans.

 - High-band spectrum (above 24 GHz) travels much shorter distances—think meters, not miles—compared to low-band spectrum, but offers high capacity and ultra-fast speeds.

 - Mid-band spectrum (between 3 and 24 GHz) blends the characteristics of both low- and high-band spectrum—providing a mix of coverage and capacity.

 These spectrum frequencies are transmitted between cell sites and our mobile devices.
 The most common cell sites in use today are the 150 foot cell towers we are accustomed to seeing along highways or atop tall buildings.
-But small cells—small scale antennas—are now being rapidly deployed to densify network coverage and provide more frequent connection points for the mid- and high-band spectrum that will be used for 5G.
+But small cells—small scale antennas—are now being rapidly deployed to densify network coverage and provide more frequent connection points for 5G’s mid- and high-band spectrum.

 Who Manages Spectrum Use?